Arrival in Milngavie

 Category: 3*-hotels, B&B`s

-Extra nights on request in Edinburgh and Glasgow
+Extra night prices in Edinburgh and Glasgow upon request

 - 9 overnight stays as stated, breakfast included